 Local Info Sources

-To best stay informed before, during and after a disaster you are encouraged to monitor a number of information sources, including systems such as local emergency services websites such as "Ready Northeast" at http://www.readynortheast.org/Phillips, warning sirens, sms/txt alert systems, local/national media outlets, and local government sources.
-You must sign up your cell phone to receive emergency notifications via text or voice.
-Your landline has been automatically added to the emergency notification system.
+To best stay informed before, during and after a disaster you are encouraged to monitor a number of information sources including: following the Phillips County Office of Emergency Management’s Facebook page, warning sirens, local/national media outlets, local government sources, and text or voice alert systems including the Phillips County Public Emergency Notification System which you must sign up your cell phone to receive notifications.
+Your landline has been automatically added to the local emergency notification system.